-Electricity Repair category: Notes: Where visible, no obvious or significant defects were noted to the electrical installation.
-We would however, note that the consumer unit may require future upgrading in order to comply with current electrical standards.
+Electricity Repair category: 2 Notes: The electrical installation is now considered mid aged and an incoming purchaser should anticipate some upgrading of the system in order to comply with current standards.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

 Gas

 Repair category:

-Notes: The valuation assumes the gas installation complies with current Gas Safe standards.
+Notes: The valuation assumes that the gas installation complies with current Gas Safe standards.

 Water, plumbing and bathroom fittings Repair category: Notes: No obvious or significant defects were noted to visible sections of plumbing.
-The sanitary fittings are modern and appear generally well presented.
+The sanitary fittings appear generally well maintained.

 Heating and hot water

 Repair category:

-Notes: The central heating system was active at the time of our inspection.
-Any documentation in relation to the boiler's servicing history should ideally be made available.
-If none is forthcoming, the system should now be tested by a suitably qualified Gas Safe registered engineer.
+Notes: The central heating boiler is of modern design.
+Any documentation in relation to the servicing history of the boiler and installation should ideally be made available as well as any active warranties.